 Interestingly, in April 2022, Visa and Mastercard started issuing cards with 8-digit-long BINs.
 Such changes were adopted following the International Standards Organization guidance.
 All because of the massive number of cards issued over the years, resulting in a shortage of 6-digit-long BINs available.
 Fortunately, such changes won’t affect the card owners, but the financial institutions and merchants have to update their hardware/software accordingly.

 BIC is way closer to the main topic of our article.
 It is a Bank Identification Code, also known as SWIFT code.
 Being 8-11 characters long, it consists of both digits and letters and allows identifying banks and financial institutions during transfers.
 You need to know the beneficiary’s BIC to send money with SWIFT.
-You can find out more about the SWIFT code here.

 How to check your BIN: